pmartiner/type-challenges/questions/00009-medium-deep-readonly/README.md

 }
 ```

-After that I tried to iterate over the object to see if the `T[Key]` was a `Record` or not without success.
+After that, I tried to iterate over the object to see if `T[Key]` was a `Record` or not without success.
-Then I, after I investigated if recursion was posible in Typescript, I realized I could use it to come up with a solution:
+Then I investigated if recursion was posible in Typescript.
+That'ts when I came up with the following solution:

 ```typescript
 export type DeepReadonly<T> = {